giabao98/Fullstack-JS-Project-2-Udacity/README.md

      ```

 4. **Run Database Migrations**:
-   Execute `db-migration up` to create the necessary tables for the project.
+   Execute `db-migrate up` to create the necessary tables for the project.
 This command uses the `ENV` environment variable to determine which database to apply the migrations to.
 By default, `ENV` is set to "dev", which targets the development database (udacity).

 5. **Run Tests**:
    To execute the tests, use `npm run test`.
 This command will use the test database and you can check the results in the output.
 The `package.json` file sets the `ENV` variable to `test` for testing purposes.